-- Receiving direct confirmations of investment holdings and exit prices at balance date from the relevant managers; - Assessing the impact of calls and distributions on the carrying value of investment holdings at balance date; - Considering quarterly reporting by each private equity fund manager; and - Considering either the latest independent controls assurance report in relation to the manager of, or the audited financial statements of, each of the private equity investments for evidence of risk to the quarterly pricing utilised by the Manager for valuation purposes in the Investment Trust.
+- Receiving direct confirmations of investment holdings and exit prices at balance date from the relevant private equity fund managers; - Assessing the impact of calls and distributions on the carrying value of investment holdings at balance date; - Considering quarterly reporting by each private equity fund manager; and - Considering either the latest independent controls assurance report in relation to the private equity fund manager of, or the audited financial statements of, each of the private equity investments for evidence of risk to the quarterly pricing utilised by the Investment Trust's manager for valuation purposes in the Investment Trust.
 We have considered the implications of any control deficiencies or modifications to the audit reports on our audit.